-If your MIDI keyboard does not have USB 2.0 capability, you could purchase a USB-to-MIDI cable (in which case, please buy a good quality one such as the M-Audio uno midisport, not the cheap cables available on e-bay).
+If your MIDI keyboard does not have USB 2.0 capability, it will probably have the older style MIDI In / MIDI Out ports.
+In this case, you could purchase a USB-to-MIDI cable (but please buy a good quality one such as the M-Audio uno, not the cheap cables available on e-bay).

 Please note: We are aware of some incompatibility issues between old MIDI keyboards and some (especially cheaper) MIDI-to-USB cables.
 For this reason, we recommend using a keyboard with USB 2.0 connectivity.